miladyboy/wingman/tasks/Tasks.md

 - [x] Unsubscribed user is redirected to `/subscribe` and can complete the subscription flow
 - [x] Subscribed user is redirected away from `/subscribe`
 - [x] Test all Auth guards
+- [x] Refactor other tests to use getByTestId()
+- [x] User can start a new chat, send a message, and see it appear
+- [x] User can rename a conversation
+- [x] User can delete a conversation
+- [x] User can upload an image in chat and see the preview
+- [x] Refreshing the app restores the last active chat